 CRIMINAL OFFENCE DECLARATION

-Print Name:
+Prin t Name:

-Position:

-Member Association:
+Date e of Birth:

+Month/I Day/Year

+Tele phone number:

+Ema ail Address:

+Refe eree number:

+Member Partner: C ic Location

+Date 9:

+ure to execute this process will ot in good standing and may b eening Policy, this will mear n that the official will be considered to

-I,, hereby declare that:
+I, , hereby declare that: (Print Name)

+(Print Name)

-I have no convictions or outstanding charges for offenses under the Criminal Code of Canada as specified in the ALLIANCE Hockey Screening Policy up to and including the date of this declaration for which a pardon has not been issued or granted under the Criminal Records Act (Canada).
+I have no convictions for offenses under the Criminal Code of Canada as specified in the OHF Screening Policy, up to and including the date of this declaration for which a pardon has not been issued or granted under the Criminal Records Act (Canada).

 OR

-I have the following convictions for offenses under the Criminal Code of Canada as specified in the ALLIANCE Hockey Screening Policy for which
+I have the following convictions for offenses under the Criminal Code of Canada as specified in the OHF Screening Policy, for which a pardon under the Criminal Records Act (Canada) has not been issued or granted:

-Signature of Applicant:
+Supplementary Information, Including Outstanding Charge, Warrants and Order.

+DATE LOCATION CHARGE DISPOSITION

+Signature: Date: